Vyral/laura-gillott/_posts/2019-08-05-what-you-should-know-about-the-sellers-disclosure-property-statement.md

   https://vyralmarketing.s3.amazonaws.com/Laura+Gillott/Laura+Gillott+-+August+2019+-+1.mp4
 pullquote: >-
-  If the seller fails to comply with the statute, the buyer is entitled to revoke their offer at any time."
+  If the seller fails to comply with the statute, the buyer is entitled to revoke their offer at any time.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true